 The Beginner’s Guide on How to Become a Teacher

-If you are interested in getting started in a teaching career, this guide will help you learn about the pros and cons of the career and the steps you should take to become one.
-There are two routes to become certified: the traditional route that involves completing a bachelor’s degree with a teacher preparation program and the alternative route for candidates following non-traditional pathways to the classroom, which vary by state.
+If you are interested in getting started in a teaching career, this guide will help you learn about the pros and cons of becoming a teacher and the steps you should take to become one.
+In all states in the US, you must be certified to work as a teacher in a public school.
+This page covers both the traditional route to teaching and the alternative route (for career switchers with a bachelor’s degree outside of education).

 Table of Contents